-(AP) Portuguese opposition parties and labor groups have vowed to fight the government's latest austerity measures, which are being adopted in return for a 78 billion euros ($105.6 billion) bailout in 2011.
+(AP) Portuguese opposition parties and labor groups vowed Wednesday to fight the government's latest austerity measures, which are being adopted in return for a 78 billion-euro ($105.6 billion) bailout agreed on in 2011.

 The main opposition Socialist Party described the draft budget as "brutal" and said it will vote against the spending plan in Parliament later this month, though the coalition government has enough votes to push through its proposal.

-The government says it has to slash spending to meet next year's deficit target of 4 percent, which is demanded by the country's bailout creditors.
+The government says it has to slash spending to meet next year's deficit target of 4 percent of GDP, which is demanded by the country's bailout creditors.
 The government forecasts that the deficit for this year will be 5.9 percent.

 The government and the so-called troika of bailout creditors the country's fellow eurozone members, the European Central Bank and the International Monetary Fund insist that Portugal must repair its public finances to restore investor faith in the country.
 Market confidence is needed so that Portugal can improve its credit rating, currently classified as junk by the three main rating agencies, and resume long-term borrowing in bond markets in the middle of next year, when the bailout program ends.
 Portugal needed the financial rescue after nervous investors stopped lending it money at affordable prices.